hu1909/hu1909/README.md

 ## I'm a Learner !!

 This is a ✨ _special_ ✨ repository because its tell you something about me.
-I'm willing to learn a new thing because I am really love technology. 🌱 I’m currently learning Web Development but it's just a foundation step , my really goal 🥅 is that I have a huge knowledge about Iot(Internet of Things) aspect ⚡⚡.
+I'm willing to learn a new thing because I am really love technology. 🌱 I’m currently learning Web Development but it's just a foundation step , my really goal 🥅 is that I have a huge knowledge about all aspect of IT ⚡⚡.

 ## 📫 How to reach me